-From the Migrant Files to the Panama Papers, data has been providing leads, analysis, evidence and explainers for some of the best, hardest hitting journalism of the past few years.
+The techniques of data journalism have evolved since the days of Computer-Assisted-Reporting, but the principles of Philip Meyer’s Precision Journalism still apply.
+From the Migrant Files to the Panama Papers, data has been providing leads, analysis, evidence and explainers for some of the best, hardest hitting journalism of recent times.

 All our data training is taught by some of the top data journalists in the industry, with years of collective newsroom experience at the Guardian, FT, The Times, the BBC, the Bureau of Investigative Journalism, ICIJ, Bloomberg, among others.

 We teach beginner, intermediate and advanced use of software to help journalists sort through data sets and find stories.
-You can choose from, or a combination of:
+You can choose any combination of:

-- Excel (beginners, intermediate and advanced levels, including stats)
+- Dataset analysis (beginners, intermediate and advanced levels, including stats)

 - Data cleaning